krimdomu/service-frontend/README.md

 To achieve this you need to follow some simple rules.

 * Use a source control system like git.
 * Build modules for every part of your architecture.
-Module should be generic and should not contain any project specific logic or configuration.
+A module should be generic and should not contain any project specific logic or configuration.
 For example a module to manage apache or ntp.
 * Build services to tie the modules together.
 Services should hold all the project specific information need to build it.
 * The code of every module and every service should be in a seperate code repository.
 With this it is easier to manage your infrastructure.
 You can create dependencies between services and modules on a branch level.
 * Use a CMDB to seperate configuration from code.